-- Looks “rougher” (less smooth) because of quick expansion rate
+- Looks “rougher” (less smooth) than Closed Cell Foam because of quick expansion rate

 Some examples of open cell foam:

-- Higher R-value per inch; R-6 per inch
+- Has a higher R-value than Open-Cell; providing an R-6 per inch

-- More expensive to produce and must be applied in thinner, more accurate “passes” (which increases the cost of installation)
+- Is more expensive to produce and must be applied in thinner, more accurate “passes” (which increases the cost of installation)

 Some examples of closed cell foam: